I've got the brains. You've got the looks.

 "Staying Alive", The Beegees

 The effective value of Philippine education is not in the inculcation of values of concern.
-Although Onofre Pagsanjan may be remembered by his students for his cura personalis principle, the effect of Philippine education, as pointed out by Edelberto Garcellano, is not so much intellectualization as preparation for subservience to the status quo.
-Attendance over and above insight is the default tendency of certain subjects.
+Although Onofre Pagsanjan may be remembered by his students for his cura personalis, the effect of Philippine education, as pointed out by Edelberto Garcellano, is not so much intellectualization as preparation for subservience to the status quo.

 How is a type established?
 By nature?
 By education?
 By genealogy?
 Both myth and small talk put a premium on genealogical descent.
 In Philippine society, praise of brains is often mis-attributed.
 Heidegger's warning of logistics' success over logic is firmly entrenched in modern-day Philippines.